DanielAngelo2024/Sistema-de-cadastro-de-alunos/README.txt

 6️⃣ Displaying the current student.

-7️⃣ Selecting the student through the array index.
+7️⃣ Selecting the student through the array index.(to update to linked lists)

 8️⃣ User chooses when to leave.